lamatya/tech241_ansible/Ansible_install_controller.md

 # IaC
 Infrastructure as a code is where we codify everything.
 We are turning our requirements and tasks into code that can be executed by computers.
 This allows us to automate processes, reuse scripts, and manage our infrastructure efficiently.
-Tools like Ansible help us achieve this automation and streamline our operations.
 # Ansible
-Ansible is a open source configuration management tool is highly used in the DevOps community due to its simplicity, lightweight nature, and agentless architecture.
-It provides an intuitive interface for managing infrastructure, simplifies the setup process, and enables efficient configuration management without introducing dependencies.
+Ansible is a open source configuration management tool is highly used in the DevOps community due to its simplicity, lightweight nature, and agentless architecture. git

 ![Alt text](images/ansible_demo_HO.png)